Thermodynamic topology optimization for hardening materials: Numerical results

 Matching the scalar-valued comparison of the indicator function, the von Mises stresses are plotted above the norm of strains in \figref{fig:plot_spmodel_mm_yielding}.
 It indicates that the intended material behavior is displayed: first, the stress/strain curve of the proposed material model increases linearly in the elastic region.
 The end points of the elastic region are indicated by $\epsYexp$ and $\sigmaYexp$, respectively.

-Then, the stress reaches the yield stress level $r$, here $\sigmaYexp$, in the plastic case.
-This behavior coincides to classical plasticity models.
-However, the remarkable difference is that the unloading case is also included in \figref{fig:plot_spmodel_mm_yielding}.
-Here, no hysteresis is observed but with decreasing strains the stress level is maintained until the strains indicate the elastic region.
+Then, the stress reaches the yield stress level $r$, here $\sigmaYexp$, in the hardening case.
+This behavior coincides to classic plasticity models.
+However, the remarkable difference is that the increase or decrease of plastic strains in the surrogate material model directly reacts on the increase or decrease of strains in the hardening case.
+To this end, the distinction of elastic and hardening case depends on the strains instead of stresses.
+No hysteresis is observed, but with decreasing strains, the stress level is maintained until the strains indicate the elastic region.
 The result is thus independent of the unloading history.
-Correspondingly, the increase or decrease of plastic strains in the surrogate material model directly reacts on the increase or decrease of strains in the plastic case.

-An important difference of our novel surrogate model for dissipation-free plasticity to classical elasto-plastic material models is that we do not formulate our model by using an ordinary differential equation.
+In addition to focusing on a special case of plasticity, an important difference of our novel surrogate hardening including model to classic elasto-plastic material models is that we do not formulate our model by using an ordinary differential equation.
 Consequently, path-dependence, as intended, is excluded in our model.
-Of course, there exists no proof that the different formulations, ODE for classical models vs. algebraic equation for our model, give same results even when only the loading case is considered for which we demand a similar material behavior.
-To investigate the quality of our novel surrgate model in this regard, we compare the surrogate material model and the hysteresis curve for a classical elasto-plastic model accounting for \re{one} component of the stress/strain state.
+Of course, there exists no proof that the different formulations, ODE for classic models vs. algebraic equation for our model, give same results even when only the loading case is considered for which we demand a similar material behavior.
+To investigate the quality of our novel surrogate model in this regard, we compare the surrogate material model and the hysteresis curve for a classic elasto-plastic model accounting for one component of the 3D stress/strain state.
 Thus, both curves are shown in \figref{fig:plot_models_mm_compare}.

 Here, the behavior for loading and unloading can be observed in greater detail.
-As a result, the surrogate material model deviates from the purely physical classical elasto-plastic material behavior exactly as intended.
-Both models show \re{the} identical physical loading path but differ in unloading.
-While the classic model results in the typical hysteresis by dissipation during physical unloading, the virtual unloading follows back the loading path \re{in our surrogate model}.
-Therefore, the proposed surrogate model displays a physically \re{reasonable} plastic material behavior but without considering dissipation.
+As a result, the surrogate material model deviates from the purely physical classic elasto-plastic material behavior exactly as intended.
+Both models show the identical physical loading path but differ in unloading while the classic model results in the typical hysteresis by dissipation during physical unloading, the virtual unloading follows back the loading path in our surrogate model.
+Therefore, the proposed surrogate model displays a reasonable hardening material behavior comparable to physical plasticity but without considering dissipation.